Postmates is expanding, and hiring too!

-Drivers handle longer distance trips, and use their personal vehicles; their cars or trucks.
+Drivers handle longer distance trips and use their personal vehicles.
 Riders, on the other hand, use their personal bikes to make deliveries.
 Drivers are more common in cities that are spread out, like LA, and riders are common in large cities where the population is large and condensed, like Chicago or New York City.

-Whether you are interested in riding or driving, the Postmates applicaton process is fairly easy and straightforward.
+Whether you are interested in riding or driving, the Postmates application process is easy and straightforward.

 - You must be at least 18 years of age at the time of applying